 Counselors [Ages 17+]

 Please only apply for a counselor position if you are 17 years or older (by the time camp starts).
-You have the choice of being a counselor in the following areas: Lifeguard (current certification needed by the start of camp), sports, arts & crafts, pet barn, horses, fishing, fort, and archery.
-You can also apply if you need more leadership experience and would like to become a Head Counselor.
+You have the choice of being a counselor in the following areas: Lifeguard (current certification needed by the start of camp), sports, arts & crafts, pet barn, horses, fishing, fort, and archery and zip line.

 Counselors in Training (CIT) [Ages: 15-16]

 CITs are an invaluable part of the Camp Hi-Ho staff.
-They help run different activities at Camp, while also gaining experience working with kids.
-CITs are paid $100/week.
+They help run different activities at camp, while also gaining experience working with children.
+CITs are paid $250/week.
 This is a great program to allow this age group an opportunity to learn more about Camp and to get some on-site training to apply to be a counselor at Hi-Ho in the future.

 Volunteers [Age: 14]